icollier77/inessa-collier-portfolio/README.md

 <!-- Deployed project -->
 ## `Deployed project`

-The project is deployed.
+The project is now live.
 You can find the portfolio and the corresponding code here:

 - [ ] [Inessa Collier portfolio][deployed-url]
 - [ ] [Project repo][repo-url]